Skip to main content

 Install and configure

-Install base packages, follow the current upstream install path, and configure runtime/environment settings.
+Install base packages, confirm the current stable release and VPS architecture, follow the selected upstream install path, and configure runtime settings.

 Install base dependencies